Joeeazy/alx-low_level_programming/README.md

-# Low-Level Programming - Data Structures, Algorithms, Linux/Unix System Programming
+#ow-Level Programming - Data Structures, Algorithms, Linux/Unix System Programming

 This repository contains programs created for the ALX School's low-level programming and algorithm track.
 I learned about data structures, algorithms, and other low-level programming ideas while working in the C language during these projects, which took place across the Year 1 curriculum.
 The following is a specific list of projects: